-The Meridian Urban Center Historic District, created in 1979, corresponds closely with a fire district created in 1872.
-At that time, 25th Avenue was the principal north-south axis, and the streets running parallel to the tracks (Front, Fourth, and Fifth streets) were beginning to develop.
-During the 1880s through the 1920s, Meridian was the state's largest city.
-Commercial success built on railroading resulted in a large range of late 19th- and early 20th-century architectural styles from Italianate row buildings to an Art Deco skyscraper.
+The Meridian Urban Center Historic District, created in 1979, corresponded closely with a fire district created in 1872.
+At that time, 25th Avenue was the principal north-south axis, and the streets running parallel to the tracks (Front, Fourth, and Fifth streets) began developing.
+During the 1880s through the 1920s, Meridian was the state’s largest city.
+Commercial success built on railroading resulted in an extensive range of late 19th- and early 20th-century architectural styles, from Italianate row buildings to an Art Deco skyscraper.

-Originally created in 1979 as the Meridian Depot District, the Union Station Historic District lies east of the Urban Center District and contains Union Station, Terminal Hotel, General Supply Co., and the Soulé Steam Feed complex.
+Initially created in 1979 as the Meridian Depot District, the Union Station Historic District lay east of the Urban Center District and contained Union Station, Terminal Hotel, General Supply Co., and the Soulé Steam Feed complex.
 In 1885, Meridian was the junction of five railroads, with three others considering coming into the city.
-From 1885 to 1905, this area was primarily residential with a small industrial complex developing around the railroads.
+From 1885 to 1905, this area was primarily residential, with a small industrial complex developing around the railroads.
 The original construction of the Union Station in 1905-1906 led to the development of this area in business and industry.
-The name change occurred in 2000 after completion of the renovated Union Station Multi-Modal Transportation Facility.
+The station’s official name changed in 2000 after the renovated Union Station Multi-Modal Transportation Facility was completed.

-Little architectural evidence of Meridian's early history survives due to the Civil War.
-However, the significance of the East End Historic District lies in its large collection of late 19th- and early 20th-century Queen Anne/Colonial Revival cottages, representing Meridian's "Golden Age."
-Many of these cottages have repetitive designs, creating interesting and picturesque streetscapes.
-The cottages are also good examples of the work of the city's numerous contractors who kept pace with increasing housing demands as Meridian prospered at the turn of the century.
+Little architectural evidence of Meridian’s early history survives due to the Civil War.
+However, the significance of the East End Historic District lies in its extensive collection of late 19th- and early 20th-century Queen Anne/Colonial Revival cottages, representing Meridian’s “Golden Age.”
+Many of these cottages have repetitive designs, creating exciting and picturesque streetscapes.
+The cottages are also good examples of the work of the city’s numerous contractors, who kept pace with increasing housing demands as Meridian prospered at the turn of the 20th century.

 The Poplar Springs Historic District is a collection of residences representing the prosperity of Meridian at the turn of the 20th century and during the pre-Depression era.
-The district developed around Poplar Springs Road (later Drive), at the time a winding country road leading into the north of the city.
-Streets and plots were laid out, and hills were cut down and hollows filled.
+The district developed around Poplar Springs Road (later Drive), a winding country road leading into the city’s north.
+Streets and plots were laid out, hills were cut down, and hollows were filled.
 Hundreds of shade trees were planted, and they still contribute to the streetscape of the Poplar Springs Historic District.